NURS 7045 Writing for Publication

 Coordinator Sheree Smith Opens in new window

-Description This unit is about writing for publication in the scholarly health and welfare literature.
+Description This subject is about writing for publication in the scholarly health and welfare literature.
 Students will investigate: the range of publications available and the media through which they are delivered; the process of publishing, the key people involved and their roles; the means by which quality is assured in the publishing process and the ways publications are rated for quality and impact; and the influence of social networking media on publishing.
 Specifically, the influence of online publishing will be investigated.
 Students will also gain experience of writing for publication under the guidance of an experienced editor and colleagues from the publishing industry.
-The unit is also available as an elective to all Postgraduate students in the University.
+The subject is also available as an elective to all Postgraduate students in the University.

 School Nursing & Midwifery